Ministry of the Presidency (Spain): Ministry

-It would be in 1951, through the Decree-Law of 19 July, when the Assistant Secretary of the Presidency was given the rank of Minister and with the Legal Regime of the State Administration Act (1957) it was granted to it the function of Secretariat of the Government, as well as preside over the Commissions of Undersecretaries.
+It would be in 1951, through the Decree-Law of 19 July, when the Under-Secretary of the Presidency was given the rank of Minister and with the Legal Regime of the State Administration Act (1957) it was granted to it the function of Secretariat of the Government, as well as preside over the Commissions of Undersecretaries.
 During the 1950s and 1960s, the Ministry of the Presidency was the driving force behind the administrative reforms underway.

-In 1957 he was assigned the Official State Gazette, the Office of Economic Coordination and Programming was created within the scope of the General Technical Secretariat of the Ministry and it was centralized the competencies in the area of civil servants, with the creation of the Center for the Training and Improvement of Civil Servants (1958, future National Institute for Public Administration), the Superior Commission for Personnel and the Directorate-General for the Civil Service.
+In 1957 he was assigned the Official State Gazette, the Office of Economic Coordination and Programming was created within the scope of the Technical General Secretariat of the Ministry and it was centralized the competencies in the area of civil servants, with the creation of the Center for the Training and Improvement of Civil Servants (1958, future National Institute for Public Administration), the Superior Commission for Personnel and the Directorate-General for the Civil Service.

-In 1967 it coincided for the first time the positions of Minister of the Presidency (at the time Minister-Undersecretary) and Deputy Prime Minister, in this case in the person of Luis Carrero Blanco.
+In 1967 it coincided for the first time the positions of Minister of the Presidency (at the time Minister-Under Secretary) and Deputy Prime Minister, in this case in the person of Luis Carrero Blanco.
 This circumstance would be repeated in the future in the cases of Alfonso Osorio (1976–1977, 2nd Deputy PM), Francisco Álvarez-Cascos (1996–2000), Mariano Rajoy (2000–2001 and 2002–2003), Javier Arenas (2003–2004, 2nd Deputy PM), María Teresa Fernández de la Vega (2004–2010), Soraya Sáenz de Santamaría (2011–2018) and Carmen Calvo (2018–2021).

-In spite of the existence of an entire Office since 1951 at the service of the Minister-Undersecretary of the Presidency (or Minister-Assistant Secretary), the Ministry was officially created by a Law of 2 January 1974.
+In spite of the existence of an entire Office since 1951 at the service of the Minister-Undersecretary of the Presidency, the Ministry was officially created by a Law of 2 January 1974.
 In 1976 it assumed the National Statistics Institute, the Directorate-General for Territorial Action and Environment and the National Geographic Institute.